xamarin/xamarin-forms-samples/UserInterface/BindableLayouts/README.md

 ---
 name: Bindable Layouts
-description: This sample demonstrates binding a layout class to a collection of items, and setting the appearance of each item with a `DataTemplate`.
-For more ...
+description: This sample demonstrates binding a layout class to a collection of items, and setting the appearance of each item with a DataTemplate.
 topic: sample
 languages:
 - csharp